vocdoni/docs/src/architecture/services/census-service.md

   - The receiver should compute its Poseidon Hash and store it
 - If `digested` is `true`, the receiver will handle `censusKey` as an already hashed public key, encoded in base64
   - The receiver should store `censusKey` as it is
-- On weighted census, `censusValue` contains the amount of power that the given `censusKey` has
+- On weighted census, `weight` contains the amount of power that the given `censusKey` has

 ```json
 {